ritheshetty/Pothole-Detection/README.md

 # Pothole-Detection
-A Deep Learning based model utilizing Rasberry Pi which detects the location of potholes, geo-tags them and gives them a severity rating using certain important parameters.
+A Deep Learning model for pothole detection.
+For the Smart India hackathon 2020, the project was further enhanced to geo-tag the potholes and attach a severity rating, which was transmitted to a back-end database for access.